jWohl1985/chess/README.md

 --Add en passant capture\
 --Add pawn promotion\
 --Add checkmate detection\
---Add stalemate detection\
+--Add stalemate detection
---Replace magic numbers with named constants, e.g. RANK_6 or FILE_C instead of 5 and 2\\

 Eventually to do:

 --Add draw by threefold repetition\
 --Add draw by 50 move rule\
---Add draw by agreement\\
+--Add draw by agreement

 Maybe to do: